St-Albert Cheese Co-operative

-The St-Albert Cheese Co-operative (Fromagerie St-Albert) is a Franco-Ontarian co-ooperative that specialises in making cheese.
+The St-Albert Cheese Co-operative (Fromagerie St-Albert) is a Franco-Ontarian co-operative that specialises in making cheese.
 One of the oldest co-operatives in Canada, it is known for its cheddar and its poutine curds and was named Grand Champion at the 2013 and 2014 British Empire Cheese Shows.

 History

 In early January 1894, a group of Franco-Ontarian cheesemakers in St. Albert, Ontario gathered together to launch a cheesemaking co-operative, named "The St-Albert Co-Operative Cheese Manufacturing Association."
 Led by Louis Génier, the group included Joseph Forgues, Moïse Scheffer, Joseph Labelle, Antoine Quesnel, Joseph Pinsonneault, Godfroy Clément, Jean-Baptiste Ouimet, Cyril Richer, and Adrien Trudeau.

 In 1931, the Co-op was sold to a private businessman.
 However, the private ownership did not last long, and in 1939, the Co-op's workers raised a sum of $8,500 to buy it back.

 In 1995, Réjean Ouimet, the great-grandson of founder Jean-Baptiste Ouimet, was named general manager of the Co-op, a post he held for the following two decades.

 In 2009, the Co-op brought the Fromagerie Mirabel in Saint-Jérôme, Quebec.
 Later that year, the Co-op announced an expansion of its facilities, funded in party by $1.4 million in development funds from the government of Ontario, that would theoretically allow it to double its production, depending on Canadian Dairy Commission quotas.